Gentherm (THRM) Received its Third Buy in a Row

-After Roth Capital and Barrington gave Gentherm (NASDAQ: THRM) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
-Analyst Christopher Van Horn reiterated a Buy rating on Gentherm today and set a price target of $55.00.
-The company’s shares closed last Monday at $48.95, close to its 52-week high of $49.95.
+After Roth Capital and B.Riley FBR gave Gentherm (NASDAQ: THRM) a Buy rating last month, the company received another Buy, this time from Barrington.
+Analyst Gary Prestopino maintained a Buy rating on Gentherm today and set a price target of $57.50.
+The company’s shares closed last Monday at $48.50, close to its 52-week high of $49.95.

-According to TipRanks.com, Horn is a 4-star analyst with an average return of 5.3% and a 52.7% success rate.
-Horn covers the Consumer Goods sector, focusing on stocks such as Motorcar Parts Of America, Methode Electronics, and Cooper Tire Rubber.
+According to TipRanks.com, Prestopino is a 4-star analyst with an average return of 3.5% and a 52.1% success rate.
+Prestopino covers the Services sector, focusing on stocks such as Kar Auction Services, Liquidity Services, and Cardtronics.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Gentherm with a $53.00 average price target, representing a 6.1% upside.
+Gentherm has an analyst consensus of Strong Buy, with a price target consensus of $54.38, which is a 10.6% upside from current levels.
 In a report issued on February 14, Roth Capital also maintained a Buy rating on the stock with a $54.00 price target.

 See today’s analyst top recommended stocks >>